HDR Enrolment Procedure

 (4) met any Australian Visa requirements.

-2. A candidate must enroll on the date specified in their Offer of Admission unless alternative arrangements have been approved.
+2. A candidate must enrol on the date specified in their Offer of Admission unless alternative arrangements have been approved.

 3. A candidate will be enrolled at a rate of either full time (1 EFTSL per year) or part time (0.5 EFTSL per year) at any one time.